mramshaw/DynamoDB/README.md

 [This is a premium service, and may well be overkill for most use cases.]

+#### Eventually Consistent

+Although NoSQL databases can offer transaction guarantees, most are geared more towards Eventual Consistency.

+So it is little surprise that DynamoDB is ___Eventually Consistent___.

 #### Advanced query capabilities

 To the extent that they are needed, Advanced query capabilities (text search, JSON parsing) are nice to have.